Visa-free entry to China – current regulations at a glance

 Citizens of 59 countries can enter Hainan Province for up to 30 days without a visa.
 This applies to tourist or business visits, family visits, medical treatment, conferences and exhibitions, sports competitions, etc. The policy does not apply to those wishing to enter for work or study purposes.
 The 59 countries are: Albania, Argentina, Australia, Belarus, Belgium, Bosnia and Herzegovina, Brazil, Brunei, Bulgaria, Canada, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Indonesia, Ireland, Italy, Japan, Kazakhstan, Latvia, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Monaco, Montenegro, New Zealand, North Macedonia, Norway, Austria, Poland, Portugal, Romania, Russia, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Thailand, Czech Republic, Ukraine, United Arab Emirates, United Kingdom, United States.

-From 10 July 2024, non-Chinese permanent residents of Hong Kong or Macau can apply for a Mainland China travel permit through China Travel Service (Holding) Ltd. This permit is valid for short-term travel such as investment, visiting relatives, tourism, business trips, seminars and exchange programmes.
+From 10 July 2024, non-Chinese permanent residents of Hong Kong or Macau can apply for a Mainland China travel permit through China Travel Service (Holding) Ltd. This permit is valid for short-term travel such as investment, visiting relatives, tourism, business trips, seminars and exchange programs.
 The permit is valid for five years.
-During this period, the holder may travel to mainland China several times, with each stay not exceeding 90 days.
+During this period, the holder may travel to Mainland China several times, with each stay not exceeding 90 days.
 The permit does not entitle the holder to work, study or engage in journalistic activities in Mainland China.

 Visa-free transit at certain border checkpoints

-Visa-free transit of 72 or 144 hours can be applied for at a total of 38 border checkpoints in 18 provinces of China.
+Visa-free transit of 72 or 144 hours can be applied for at a total of 38 border checkpoints in 18 provinces of Mainland China.
 The policy applies to citizens of 54 countries: Albania, Argentina, Australia, Belarus, Belgium, Bosnia and Herzegovina, Brazil, Brunei, Bulgaria, Canada, Chile, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Malta, Mexico, Monaco, Montenegro, New Zealand, Qatar, Netherlands, North Macedonia, Norway, Austria, Poland, Portugal, Republic of Korea, Romania, Russia, Serbia, Singapore, Slovakia, Slovenia, Spain, Czech Republic, Ukraine, United Arab Emirates, United Kingdom, United States of America, Cyprus.

 Visa-free transit at all border checkpoints

-China has introduced 24-hour visa-free transit for citizens of all countries in the world.
-This applies to all border checkpoints in China.
-Foreign nationals with valid international travel documents and connecting tickets with confirmed seats who wish to travel to third countries or regions via China on international flights, ships or trains are exempt from the visa requirement, provided their stay in China does not exceed 24 hours and they remain within the relevant airports, ports or railway stations.
+Mainland China has introduced 24-hour visa-free transit for citizens of all countries in the world.
+This applies to all border checkpoints in Mainland China.
+Foreign nationals with valid international travel documents and connecting tickets with confirmed seats who wish to travel to third countries or regions via Mainland China on international flights, ships or trains are exempt from the visa requirement, provided their stay in Mainland China does not exceed 24 hours and they remain within the relevant airports, ports or railway stations.
 Persons wishing to leave the ports must apply for a temporary entry permit from the border police.

 Regional visa-free entry for tourists